 The same day we arranged for them to be picked up, there was talk of what the teachers had threatened for the next morning.
 Claiming to not have enough food or facilities for strays, the university’s intention was to throw them out and ‘dispose’ of them.
 In previous years, with other litters, students told me the puppies had been taken and killed – on the university’s orders.
 Luckily, we got these ones out in time, and I am confident that they are going to be safe now.

 I had not anticipated a situation such as this – quite literally – falling onto my doorstep.
-I have become so much more alert to China’s lack of animal rights and meat trade.
+I have become so much more alert to China’s lack of animal rights and its meat trade.
 It is so much more common and widespread than simply being confined to one region or one festival in Yulin.
 I am grateful to Rushton Dog Rescue Centre for their incredible heroism, and I am relieved that eight innocent lives will be saved and hopefully loved as much as they deserve to be.
-But I know that there is so much more to be done…
+But I know that there is still so much more to be done…